 While weight management problems can result from metabolic disease, more often the cause is that the animal is taking in more calories than they burn.
 Successful weight management requires a combination of diet and exercise.
-It is important to remember that the dog did not gain the weight in a short period of time so it is unrealistic to expect him or her to lose it all quickly.
+It is important to remember that the cat did not gain the weight in a short period of time so it is unrealistic to expect him or her to lose it all quickly.

 Diet: Many commercial foods are available that restrict calories and may be recommended for different situations.
-Reduced calorie diets should be gradually introduced to the dog by mixing it with the normal food for one or two weeks.
-This slow transition helps the pet to adjust to the new diet.
-Weight management is more successful if the dog's daily food ration is divided into two or three meals rather than feeding free choice or only once a day.
+Reduced calorie diets should be gradually introduced to the cat by mixing it with the normal food for one or two weeks.
+This slow transition helps the pet to adjust to the new diet without going off food, which can be particularly dangerous in cats.
+Weight management is more successful if the cat's daily food ration is divided into two to four meals rather than feeding free choice or only once a day.
 The dieting animal should be fed separately from other pets and not allowed access to anyone else's food.
-Dieting animals should also be kept out of rooms where food is being prepared and eaten to reduce begging and temptation.
+If the cat begs between meals a few pieces of dry kibble can be used for snacks.

 Snacks and treats are frequently a part of the weight management problem.
 Fatty, salty, or high calorie snacks need to be traded for healthier choices, such as fruit, vegetables, or dry kibble pieces.
-Snacks should make up less than 10% of the dog's total daily calories.
+Snacks should make up less than 10% of the cat's total daily calories.
 The last pages of this handout list different foods, snacks, and their calorie content.

 Exercise: Activity is essential for a weight management program.
 Please don't try to vigorously exercise an overweight, out-of-condition pet!
-Instead, once some weight has been lost, begin short walks, gradually increasing the distance and time as the animal's tolerance allows.
-Activity should occur during the cooler part of the day, not during extremes of hot or cold weather.
+Instead, once some weight has been lost, begin with light activity like chasing toys or even short leash walks.